Big tech acquisitions and innovation incentives

 Dr. Raphaël De Coninck heads CRA’s Brussels office.
 Raphaël provides expert economic evidence and testimony in all competition matters, leading teams of economists at the forefront of merger, antitrust and damages analysis.
-He has worked on many of the landmark European competition cases of the last 15 years, including over 75 mergers and 25 “Phase II” merger investigations, and over 40 abuse of dominance, cartel and damages cases.
+He has worked on many of the landmark European competition cases of the last two decades, including over 80 mergers and 25 “Phase II” merger investigations, and over 50 abuse of dominance, cartel and damages cases.

 Raphaël advises clients on competition matters in front of the European Commission and national authorities, as well as in litigation and in arbitration.
-In addition to European cases and multi-jurisdictional filings, he has provided expert economic evidence in Belgium, the United Kingdom, France, the Netherlands, Spain and Switzerland, and regularly works on transatlantic cases in close collaboration with US colleagues.
+In addition to European cases, he has provided expert economic evidence in Belgium, the United Kingdom, France, the Netherlands, Spain and Switzerland, and regularly works on transatlantic cases in close collaboration with US colleagues.

 Raphaël’s experience spans a wide range of products and industries, including in the technology sector, pharmaceuticals, consumer products and retail, transport, telecoms, energy, basic industries, financial services, media and entertainment.
 While at CRA, he has worked for clients such as leading tech firms, Universal Music Group, Dolby, Pfizer, Novartis, Mylan, Baxter, Abbott, GE, Linde, Novelis, Energizer, Danone, Henkel, L’Oréal, ABF, Ahold Delhaize, Virgin Atlantic, Wallenius, Cable Europe, Canal+, SFR, FIFA, Credit Suisse, Deutsche Bank, JP Morgan, private equity firms and the European Commission.